 Click here to view Alvin’s story on CUHK MBA Programs Youtube Channel

-Our 2nd Annual HR Leaders Lunch Forum could be the talk of the town this month, with speakers, moderators, guests as well as our MBA students participated in the discussion on one of the hottest topics in HR arena – Gamification.
-Co-hosted with HR Magazine, this year’s forum was held at The Langham Hotel and […]
+Our 2nd Annual HR Leaders Forum could be the talk of the HR town this month, with speakers, moderators, guests as well as our MBA students participating in the discussion on one of the hottest topics in the HR community – Gamification.
+Co-hosted with HR Magazine, this year’s forum was back at The Langham Hotel […]

-Our 2nd Annual HR Leaders Lunch Forum could be the talk of the town this month, with speakers, moderators, guests as well as our MBA students participated in the discussion on one of the hottest topics in HR arena – Gamification.
-Co-hosted with HR Magazine, this year’s forum was held at The Langham Hotel and received overwhelming interest from senior HR leaders and professionals across industries.
-Emceed by Michael Au, Professor David Ahlstrom gave us the welcome address, followed by excellent sharing from our guest speakers Van Can Quach, Regional HR Manager, Talent Attraction and Strategic Initiatives at AXA Asia and Sunny Yip, Director at Deloitte Consulting.
-Their appreciative sharing of relevant experiences and real life cases surely provoked many constructive discussions among the audiences.
-Special thanks to the guest moderators from Deloitte Consulting, EY, Hutchison E-Commerce, Infosys Consulting, Knorr-Bremse, Mandarin Oriental and our very own CUHK MBA Programs.
-The facilitation of the table discussions and presentation of findings left everybody wanting even more.
+Our 2nd Annual HR Leaders Forum could be the talk of the HR town this month, with speakers, moderators, guests as well as our MBA students participating in the discussion on one of the hottest topics in the HR community – Gamification.
+Co-hosted with HR Magazine, this year’s forum was back at The Langham Hotel and received overwhelming interest from Senior HR leaders and professionals across industries.
+Emceed by Michael Au, Professor David Ahlstrom gave the welcome address, introducing our students and career success on Financial Times ranking 2017.
+Thus was followed by an excellent lineup of our guest speakers Van Can Quach, Regional HR Manager, Talent Attraction and Strategic Initiatives at AXA Asia and Sunny Ip, Director at Deloitte Consulting.
+Their enthusiastic sharing of Gamification experience and real-life cases provoked many constructive discussions and takeaways amongst the audiences.
+Special thanks to the guest moderators from Deloitte Consulting, EY, Hutchison E-Commerce, Infosys Consulting, Knorr-Bremse, Mandarin Oriental and our very own MBA Programs professors.
+Their moderation of the table discussions and presentation of findings left everybody wanting even more.

-We sincerely thank everybody who joined us and made this forum a success.
-Your participation gives us encouragement and aspiration to continue being one of the top MBA programs in the world.
+We sincerely thank all who joined us and made this annual forum a success.
+Your participation gives Career Management Center the inspiration and aspiration to continue fulfilling a world class standard upswing.